 In 2012, a new terminal was completed and the Santa Barbara city council debated naming the new building or leaving it as the Santa Barbara Airport Terminal.
 The public was invited to provide input and although many people suggested that Goleta or Goleta Valley be incorporated into the new title, the terminal was named after Mayor Jack Rickard, “since he is credited with figuring out a way to get the airport annexed to Santa Barbara”.

+But they went with the Rickard Terminal, to honor the politician that got away with a good one.
 To quote Nick Welsh, “In one of the most brilliantly sneaky legislative moves ever, Rickard would seize upon this obscure fact when seeking to annex 800 acres of land right in the heart of Goleta and home to what was then Santa Barbara’s fledgling airport.
 The state legislature, dazzled by Rickard’s ingenuity, passed a law prohibiting anyone else from ever doing the same thing.”
 And the rest, as they say, is history…..

 Categories: Goleta History

 Nice one Tom!

 Nicely written Mr. Modugno.
 I see Lake Los Carneros in the lower left of the aerial photo.
 And I see a short, but windy “riverbed” at lower center of that photo that interests me as well because, the other day I noticed what looked like the dry remains of a river (probably only an inlet to the ancient marsh) heading from NW to SE on the site of the future Jordano’s headquarters.

 Thanks!
 Not sure what you see in the photo, but there was a lot of marshland in that area.

 Thank you for this sharing!
 It’s interesting to me because I lived in Goleta from 4 years old through 24 years old.
 (DOB 1953).
 It makes me feel that so much more has gone on this planet than I’ll ever know.